credit-cooperative/Line-Of-Credit/contracts/scripts/README.md

 # Purpose: Deployment Script for Simulating Library and Factory Deployment

-## Overview
-This pull request introduces a new script file designed to simulate the deployment of all necessary libraries and contracts for setting up a line of credit from a factory contract.
-The primary purpose of this script is to simulate the gas costs associated with the deployment process.

-## Features
-- **Script Creation**: A new script file is added to handle the deployment of libraries and contracts efficiently.
-- **Gas Cost Simulation**: Enables users to simulate gas costs for deploying line of credit contracts.

 ## Usage Instructions
 1. **Start Local Blockchain**:
     - Run the following command to start a local blockchain with the London hardfork: